 You should be an informed borrower whether considering a student loan, a car loan, or a mortgage.
 An informed borrower knows his or her rights and responsibilities.
 The money borrowed to finance an education can affect your lifestyle after leaving school, and the money will still have to be repaid even if you don't complete a degree, aren’t satisfied with your education, or are unable to find a job.

 IUPUI provides online entrance counseling (information you should know prior to borrowing a student loan).
-All first-time federal Stafford and federal Graduate PLUS borrowers must complete entrance counseling before funds can be released to the school.
+All first-time federal Direct and federal Direct Graduate PLUS borrowers must complete entrance counseling before funds can be released to the school.
 Please read the information provided on this page then complete the full entrance counseling by clicking the link at the bottom of this page.
 It takes approximately 20-30 minutes to complete the entrance counseling session.

 You should follow these suggestions when considering whether or not to borrow funds or how much to borrow: